 Admission: $20 general admission, $35 V.I.P. admission

 People who wear their heart on their sleeve when it comes to paws causes will find that their heart is in their throat as they embark on a journey into fear at Pittsburgh’s popular fear factory.
 A star in the world of horror, Hundred Acres Manor has appeared on The Travel Channel, and consistently earns the title of one of this country’s creepiest Halloween haunts.
-Featuring over a mile of monsters in six attractions, over the years Hundred Acres Manor has raised more than one million dollars for The Homeless Education Children’s Fund and Animal Friends.
+Featuring over a mile of monsters in six attractions, plus two escape rooms and a “buried alive”simulator experience, over the years Hundred Acres Manor has raised more than one million dollars for The Homeless Education Children’s Fund and Animal Friends.

 Where: 700 Hendricks Street in Merrill

-No matter how you slice it, this sawmill-inspired scare fest has its heart (and perhaps the hearts of others!) in the right place.
-For years the attraction has helped a local chapter of the Boy Scouts, and has raised both funds and food for worthy causes.
-October 14th is the Halloween happening’s Lincoln County Humane Society Night, with a portion of the proceeds from tickets sold benefiting dogs and cats who wouldn’t have had a ghost of a chance without the care of the no-kill facility.
+No matter how you slice it, The Haunted Sawmill has its heart (and perhaps the hearts of others!) in the right place.
+For years the attraction has helped a local chapter of the Boy Scouts, and has raised both funds and food for worthy causes, including the local food pantry and the Lincoln County Humane Society.

 The Haunted Trail